 Lyme Disease Awareness Month

-Ticks are tiny, sometimes smaller than a finger nail or a dime; and they can be undetected for several hours or days if tick-checks are not performed on yourself and your pets.
+Ticks are tiny, sometimes smaller than a finger nail or a dime; and they can be undetected for several hours or days if tick-checks are not performed immediately following time spent outside.

 Symptoms Of Lyme Disease

 Lyme Disease is a bacterial disease that is caused by a latched-on tick bite.
 Most individuals will experience a fever, headache, fatigue, muscle aches, and swollen glands – often confused with signs of the flu.
 Lyme Disease can often be misdiagnosed for this reason.
 And, while human reports are the most common, dogs and cats can also get Lyme Disease from a deer tick.